 Another thing is to figure out your risk profile.
 Are you willing to take risks to reach your goals within the desired time frame? or are you okay with reaching the target amount a little later by opting for safer options?

-Think deliberately on this and make sure the investment options you choose are in alignment with your profile.
-This exercise will ensure you step into investing knowing fully well of what you are getting into and will set your expectations right.
+Think deliberately about this and make sure the investment options you choose are in alignment with your profile.
+This exercise will ensure you step into investing knowing fully well what you are getting into and will set your expectations right.